Lady Camilla Osborne

 Lady Camilla Dorothy Godolphin Osborne (formerly Harris and Dempster; born 14 August 1950) is an English heiress.
-She is the only child of John Osborne, 11th Duke of Leeds.
+She is the only child of the 11th Duke of Leeds.

 Early life and family

 Lady Camilla Osborne was born on 14 August 1950 to John Osborne, 11th Duke of Leeds, and his second wife, Audrey Young.
 She grew up in Jersey, where her parents moved to avoid heavy taxes.

 Her parents divorced in 1955 after her mother had an affair with a Guards officer.
 Her mother later remarried to Sir David Roland Walter Lawrence, 3rd Baronet.

 Osborne's father married a third time in 1955 to Caroline Fleur Vatcher.